 An example of tundra is where the subsoil is permanently frozen and the only growth is low growing plants such as moss and lichen.

-A treeless area between the icecap and the tree line of Arctic regions, having a permanently frozen subsoil and supporting low-growing vegetation such as lichens, mosses, and stunted shrubs.
+- A treeless area beyond the timberline in high-latitude regions, having a permanently frozen subsoil and supporting low-growing vegetation such as lichens, mosses, and shrubs.

 - A similar area found at high elevations.

 Origin of tundraRussian, from Sami tūndar, flat-topped hill.

 From Kildin Sami tū̄ndra, the genitive form of тӯндар (tūndar, “treeless plain”).